International World Games Association

-The International World Games Association, abbreviated as IWGA, is an international association, recognised by the International Olympic Committee (IOC), that organises every four years, beginning in 1981, the multi-sport event called The World Games.
+The International World Games Association (IWGA) is an international association, recognised by the International Olympic Committee (IOC), that organises every four years, beginning in 1981, the multi-sport event called The World Games.

 History

 The IWGA was founded on 21 May 1980 in Seoul, South Korea, as World Games Council by 12 international sports federations with a worldwide reach that were not yet part of the Olympic Games.
 The intention was to increase the popularity of the sports represented by these federations.
 The IWGA was constituted under Swiss law as a non-governmental and non-profit-making organisation.

 In 1984, the World Games Council was renamed as the International World Games Association.
-Since its creation, the number of member federations has increased to 39 with the most recent admissions being the International Sambo Federation and International Wushu Federation in May 2021.
+Since its creation, the number of member federations has increased to 40 with the most recent admission being the International Chess Federation on 25 April 2026.

 Structure

 The highest body of the IWGA is the General Meeting.
 It is chaired by the President.
 It is composed of representatives from Member Federations, with one vote per federation.
 General Meetings can be held whenever deemed necessary, but one must be held each year as the Annual General Meeting (AGM).
 Among other rights, the General Meeting has the power to: